 - Placed your marzipan figures on a baking sheet and paint them with the beaten egg yolk.

-- Place under the broiler for a couple of minutes, until they start to brown on top.
+- Place in the hot oven or under the broiler for (only) a couple of minutes, until they start to brown on top.
 This is done to slightly harden the outside while keeping the center soft.